 It has been offered to girls since September 2008.
 It has been offered to both girls and boys since September 2019.
 This is because the evidence shows that the HPV vaccine helps protect both girls and boys from HPV-related conditions and cancers.

 In schools, the HPV vaccine is offered to:

 This is usually school year 8 in England and Wales, S1 in Scotland, and school year 9 in Northern Ireland.

 A dose is a measured amount of something – in this case, the HPV vaccine.
 The number of HPV vaccine doses you have depends on your age.

 The HPV vaccine works best before you are exposed to HPV.
 As you get older, your response to the vaccine is not as good, so you have more doses to make sure it works as well as possible.

 You should have 2 doses in total.
 You will be able to have your second dose after 6 months.
 Normally you will complete your doses within 24 months of the first dose.

-If you have your first dose of the HPV vaccine when you are age 15 or over, you’ll be offered 3 doses in total.
+If you started a three dose course of the HPV vaccine when you were age 15 or over, you may still be offered 3 doses in total.
 You'll be offered these doses within 6 months of each other.
 You usually have:

 Most people will be able to have the HPV vaccine.
 You should not have the HPV vaccine if: